WilsonLimSet/QuickPods/content/20240604-howardschultz-acquired.md

 This episode of Acquired goes far beyond the traditional success story.
 It's a deeply personal and insightful exploration of the power of human connection, the challenges of scaling a company while staying true to its values, and the enduring magic of a brand built on respect, empathy, and a deep love for coffee and its consumers.

 ---

 <a href="https://youtube.com/watch?v=A0fvX-wV70Y" target="_blank">Watch the podcast here!</a>

 ---

-**Read another blog about [Charles Barkley On MJ vs Scottie Pippen, Marcus Jordan & Larsa Pippen, Shaq vs Kendrick Perkins](./20240501-charlesbarkley-clubshayshay.md)**
+**Read another blog about [Tim Ferriss On Solving Problems With People And Using Stoicism To Make Better Decisions](./20240124-timferriss-dailystoic)**